palantir/gradle-docker/readme.md

    * `dockerStop`: stop the running container
    * `dockerRunStatus`: indicate the run status of the container
    * `dockerRemoveContainer`: remove the container

-License
+   * `DockerNetworkModeStatus`: checks the network configuration of the container License
 -------
 This plugin is made available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).